reacherhq/check-if-email-exists/README.md

 There are 5 ways you can try `check-if-email-exists`.

-### 1. 🥇Use the Hosted Version: https://reacher.email
+### 1. Use the Hosted Version: https://reacher.email 🥇

 This simple SaaS is also open-source by the way: https://github.com/reacherhq.